eclipse-hono/hono/site/homepage/content/sandbox.md

 weight = 160
 +++

-We are providing a publicly accessible Eclipse Hono&trade; *sandbox* environment at `hono.eclipse.org`.
+We are providing a publicly accessible Eclipse Hono&trade; *sandbox* environment at `hono.eclipseprojects.io`.
 The main purpose of the system is to provide an environment for experimenting with devices and how to connect them to Hono without the need for setting up a local instance.

+{{% note title="Deprecated domain name" %}}
+The sandbox used to be available at `hono.eclipse.org`.
+That domain name will still work for some time but will eventually be disabled.
+Please update your URLs accordingly.
+{{% /note %}}

 The sandbox hosts a Hono instance consisting of the same components as described in the [Getting started Guide]({{< relref "getting-started" >}}).
 All services are exposed via the same ports as used in the guide.